Environmental Fee Charges are Bad For Business

 You can also post a list of expenses which contribute to your labor rate.
 You don't need to post your financial statements but a simple 'Where your labor dollar goes' type of sign can help people understand why you charge what you do.

 The best approach is to be straight forward with your pricing so there are no surprises when the customer gets their bill.
-If you want to improve auto repair customer retention and increase auto repair customer referrals you want EVERYONE who leaves your business to FEEL like they were treated fairly.
+You want EVERYONE who leaves your business to FEEL like they were treated fairly.